apache/dolphinscheduler/docs/docs/en/architecture/configuration.md

 ```

 > "-XX:DisableExplicitGC" is not recommended due to may lead to memory link (DolphinScheduler dependent on Netty to communicate).
+> If add "-Djava.net.preferIPv6Addresses=true" will use ipv6 address, if add "-Djava.net.preferIPv4Addresses=true" will use ipv4 address, if doesn't set the two parameter will use ipv4 or ipv6.

 ### Database connection related configuration